milvus-io/milvus-docs/site/en/reference/index/index_selection.md

 IVF_FLAT divides vector data into `nlist` cluster units, and then compares distances between the target input vector and the center of each cluster.
 Depending on the number of clusters the system is set to query (`nprobe`), similarity search results are returned based on comparisons between the target input and the vectors in the most similar cluster(s) only — drastically reducing query time.

 By adjusting `nprobe`, an ideal balance between accuracy and speed can be found for a given scenario.
-Results from our IVF_FLAT performance test demonstrate that query time increases sharply as both the number of target input vectors (`nq`), and the number of clusters to search (`nprobe`), increase.
-IVF_FLAT does not compress vector data however, index files include metadata that marginally increases storage requirements compared to the raw non-indexed vector dataset.
+Results from the [IVF_FLAT performance test](https://zilliz.com/blog/Accelerating-Similarity-Search-on-Really-Big-Data-with-Vector-Indexing) demonstrate that query time increases sharply as both the number of target input vectors (`nq`), and the number of clusters to search (`nprobe`), increase.

+IVF_FLAT is the most basic IVF index, and the encoded data stored in each unit is consistent with the original data.

  - Index building parameters